nuskarthik/audtwit/README.txt

 	1. friends(how many following vs followed - an indicator of bots)
 	2. influence(whether they have changed the default pic, got verified, had a tweet favorited, etc.)
 	3. chirpiness(how active they are since they joined)

+TODO:
-		TODO: modify to actually take into account the timestamps of recent activity
+	- modify to actually take into account the timestamps of recent activity for chirpiness -fix front end refresh issue